+This section defines the notion of "affected tasks" in multitask abort scenarios.
+Scope definitions in this section apply to both the clarified protocol behavior (section 4.1.2) and the updated protocol behavior (section 4.1.3).

-- ABORT TASK SET: All outstanding tasks for the I_T_L nexus identified by the LUN field in the ABORT TASK SET TMF Request PDU. - CLEAR TASK SET: All outstanding tasks in the task set for the LU identified by the LUN field in the CLEAR TASK SET TMF Request PDU.
-See [SPC3] for the definition of a "task set". - LOGICAL UNIT RESET: All outstanding tasks from all initiators for the LU identified by the LUN field in the LOGICAL UNIT RESET Request PDU. - TARGET WARM RESET/TARGET COLD RESET: All outstanding tasks from all initiators across all LUs that the TMF-issuing session has access to on the SCSI target device hosting the iSCSI session.
+ABORT TASK SET: All outstanding tasks for the I_T_L nexus identified by the LUN field in the ABORT TASK SET TMF Request PDU.

+CLEAR TASK SET: All outstanding tasks in the task set for the LU identified by the LUN field in the CLEAR TASK SET TMF Request PDU.
+See [SPC3] for the definition of a "task set".

+LOGICAL UNIT RESET: All outstanding tasks from all initiators for the LU identified by the LUN field in the LOGICAL UNIT RESET Request PDU.

+TARGET WARM RESET/TARGET COLD RESET: All outstanding tasks from all initiators across all LUs that the TMF-issuing session has access to on the SCSI target device hosting the iSCSI session.

-Usage example: an "ABORT TASK SET TMF Request PDU" in the preceding text is an iSCSI TMF Request PDU with the "Function" field set to "ABORT TASK SET" as defined in [RFC3720].
+Usage: an "ABORT TASK SET TMF Request PDU" in the preceding text is an iSCSI TMF Request PDU with the "Function" field set to "ABORT TASK SET" as defined in [RFC3720].
 Similar usage is employed for other scope descriptions.

-4.1.2 Updated semantics
+4.1.2 Clarified multi-task abort semantics

-The execution of ABORT TASK SET, CLEAR TASK SET, LOGICAL UNIT RESET, TARGET WARM RESET, and TARGET COLD RESET TMF Requests consists of the following sequence of actions in the specified order on each of the entities.
+All iSCSI implementations MUST support the protocol behavior defined in this section as the default behavior.
+The execution of ABORT TASK SET, CLEAR TASK SET, LOGICAL UNIT RESET, TARGET WARM RESET, and TARGET COLD RESET TMF Requests consists of the following sequence of actions in the specified order on the specified party.

-The initiator:
+The initiator iSCSI layer: